 06 Ralang Monastery

 Ralang catches most travellers by surprise.
 It’s tucked away in South Sikkim near Ravangla, off the main tourist circuit, and the approach road winds through quiet villages where you’ll likely pass more cows than cars.
-There are actually two monasteries here — the older Palchen Choeling Monastic Institute, locally known as the New Ralang Monastery (consecrated in 1995), and the original Ralang Monastery founded in 1768 by the fourth Chogyal Gyurmed Namgyal.
+There are actually two monasteries here — the newer Palchen Choeling Monastic Institute, locally known as the New Ralang Monastery (consecrated in 1995), and the original Ralang Monastery, founded in 1768 by the fourth Chogyal, Gyurmed Namgyal.

-I came here on a foggy afternoon, expecting a quick stop, and ended up staying for over an hour.
-The chanting from the prayer hall, the hush of fog drifting through the courtyard, a lone monk feeding stray dogs near the gate — Ralang does atmosphere effortlessly.
+I came here on a foggy afternoon expecting a quick stop, and ended up staying for over an hour.
+The chanting from the prayer hall, fog drifting quietly through the courtyard, a lone monk feeding stray dogs near the gate — Ralang does atmosphere effortlessly.

 The Six Monasteries at a Glance